-Marco Island is full of things to do.
-Maybe something you don’t see all over Instagram or on the cover of National Geographic but it truly is a hidden gem in Florida.
+Marco Island, FL is full of things to do.
+Maybe something you don’t see all over Instagram or the photo cover of National Geographic but it truly is a hidden gem in FL.

 Marco Island forms part of the stunning Ten Thousand Islands.
 With amazing white sand, palm tree lined beaches (being just off the Gulf of Mexico) as well as weird alien-like structures to explore in the middle of the ocean it is a place you don’t want to miss.

 Okay now that I got your attention with the aliens, stick around for a while, make yourself a hot cup of cocoa, as we outline everything you need to know to plan a perfect trip!

 Whether you have kids, are traveling as a couple (as we did), on a friends trip, looking for a budget or luxury vacation, we have you covered with the ultimate list of things to do in Marco Island.

 Click to jump straight to our list of things to do in Marco Island

 But First, you are going to need a place to stay as you will want a few days to explore this beautiful region of Florida.

 Where you stay in Marco Island FL really depends on your budget.
 Luckily, there are places to suit all types of budgets here including the top eco friendly resorts.